Restfulbee37/MC-Paper-Fabric/README.md

 - **Dockerized Deployment:** Simplifies setup and management using Docker and Docker Compose.
 - **RCON:** Allows for easy server management using standard Minecraft commands outside the Minecraft client.

+## Versions:
+ V3.0 currently works for versions between 1.21.8 - 1.16.5 this may work with other versions of Minecraft assuming plugins and mods are changed accordingly.
+However, they have not been tested.

+ To change to a different version, you must:
+ 1. Run the ```init_setup.sh``` script again and select your new version , this will download the mods and plugins for your selected version.
+ 2. Remove the old Plugins and Mods located in the ```plugins/``` and ```mods/``` directories respectively to reflect the version you want to change to.

 ## Repository Structure
 ```bash